haverford-cs/project-jwang4-yhong1/README.md

 ### 2019/12/09 (Andy)
 - Figure out & clean up correct params for SVM
-- Decided to run SVM twice - one with gammaa=1 and one without to see the difference in accuracy & runtime
+- Decided to run SVM twice - one with gammaa=1 and one without to see the difference in accuracy & runtime (Concluded that we need gamma=1)
-- Implment Roc curve functions that can be used across all model methods
+- Investigated the built-in Roc curve functions for our use

 ### 2019/12/09 (Jiaping)
 - Add upsample function to manually increase weight on examples with true label
 - Performance gets worse on adaboost with a ratio of 0.3
 - Add roc curve

+### 2019/12/10 (Andy)
+- Get rid of kfolds for SVM & still run single SVM multiple times to finish collecting results without upsampling

 ### 2019/12/10 (Jiaping)
 - Add another type of upsample, this time we only increase the number of true class by n times